abigailshilts/PickMeUp/Original App Design Project - README Template.md

 **Required Must-have Stories**

 * Groups can post essential info (bio, intensity, sport, location, time)
-* App fill filter groups on selected attributes
+* App will filter groups on selected attributes
-* DM feature
+* Be able to see a details veiw about groups
 * Log in/logout

 **Optional Nice-to-have Stories**

+* DM feature
 * Map display of locations of groups
 * Favoriting or saving groups
 * Calendar view of times groups play
-* Notifications for wither DMS or if a group is starting soon

 ### 2. Screen Archetypes